2025 New Orleans truck attack: Domestic

 Within a few days, unknown persons had scrawled handwritten messages on the Archer barriers, such as "USE ME" and "DO NOT HIDE ME".
 In the meantime, Peter Whitford, the chief executive officer of Meridian Rapid Defense Group, traveled to New Orleans to assist the city with properly deploying Archer barriers.
 He told The Guardian: "We're here to help New Orleans get to the standard that it needs to get to".

 The National Football League expressed confidence that spectators and participants alike would have a safe and enjoyable experience at the Super Bowl.
 The NFL and Saints also provided a $1 million donation to help the families of the victims as well as a league-wide moment of silence for all week 18 games.

 The truck's owner said that the FBI had instructed him not to publicly talk about the matter.
 His wife said she and her husband were devastated and offered condolences.

 The husband of Jabbar's ex-wife said Jabbar's daughters were distraught.
 Jabbar's brother told reporters that when he was questioned by the FBI, "They want to know why he did this.
 I could not give them an answer.
 That's not the brother I know."
 Of the videos recorded by his brother, he said, "It's just hard to believe – it's insane.
 It's unlike him."
 He sat down with Beaumont's KBMT-TV for an extensive interview, saying that "he lost his brother" adding that "he caused so much damage and destruction to other people."

 The Islamic Society of Greater Houston expressed its condolences to the victims of the attack, saying it was "horrified by the senseless crime targeting civilians" and that "ISGH has a longstanding absolute zero-tolerance policy against extremism and suspicious activities."

-A small private funeral for Jabbar was held on February 2, 2025 in Houston.
+A small private funeral for Jabbar was held on February 2, 2025, in Houston.

 International

 Many nations condemned the attack and expressed condolences to the victims, including the governments of France, the United Kingdom, Germany, Norway, Ukraine, Georgia, Turkey, Israel, Algeria, the United Arab Emirates, Saudi Arabia, Kuwait, Jordan, Uruguay, and China.

 Pope Francis said he was deeply saddened to learn of the loss of life and injuries in the attack and offered prayers to the victims.

 King Charles III, William, Prince of Wales, and Catherine, Princess of Wales, expressed shock and sadness at the deaths of the 14 victims, especially the death of British citizen Edward Pettifer, who was killed in the attack.
 Pettifer was the stepson of Tiggy Legge-Bourke, who had been the nanny to princes William and Harry in the 1990s.

-On January 9, the Islamic State, in the 477th issue of its weekly newsletter "Al-Naba", praised the attack and Jabbar himself, calling on other supporters to follow in his footsteps.
+On January 9, the Islamic State, in the 477th issue of its weekly newsletter "Al-Naba", praised the attack and Jabbar, calling on other supporters to follow in his footsteps.